Stop Trying to Make Hard Work Easy

 Distraction is not what you think it is

-Before we can eliminate distraction we have to understand what it is.
+Before we can eliminate distraction, we must understand what it is.

 To define distraction, we’ll define it by what it is not.

 Most people say that the opposite of distraction is focus.
 But I don’t think that’s true.
-I think that the opposite of distraction is not focus, it is traction.
+The opposite of distraction is not focus; it is traction.

 Both “traction” and “distraction” actually come from the same Latin root, trahere, which means to pull.